Asset Manager Overview

 Fund Manager/Team Overview

-Anthony Cross commenced his investment management career at Schroders in 1991, where he initially worked as an equity analyst before moving over to the Smaller Companies team.
-Mr Cross then joined Liontrust in 1997, developing this fund's investment strategy and underlying process, which was first used in a UK smaller companies vehicle from 1998 onwards.
-This fund uses the same philosophy and process but invests more across the market capitalisation range, but is more tilted towards larger cap names.
-At the end of December 2024, co-manager and long time colleague Julian Fosh who joined Liontrust in 2008 retired after a prelonged period of absence.
-Sucession planning has long been a focus here and in 2015, the managers were joined by Victoria Stevens, who came from specialist broking firm finnCap and Matthew Tonge, who has been with Liontrust since 2003, having previously been haed of the firm's trading desk.
-The team has been further expanded through the hire of Alex Wedge, who joined in 2020, Natalie Bell who moved internally from the Stewardship in 2022, and in May 2024 Alexander Game joined from Unicorn.
-The most recent addition, Bobby Powar, arrived in Spetember 2024 to work alongside Mr Wedge in running a global smaller
+Anthony Cross began his investment career at Schroders in 1991, initially as an equity analyst before moving to the Smaller Companies team.
+He joined Liontrust in 1997 and developed the investment strategy and process used for this fund, which was first implemented in the UK Smaller Companies strategy in 1998.
+At the end of December 2024, long‑time co‑manager Julian Fosh, who joined Liontrust in 2008, retired following an extended period of absence.
+Succession planning has been a long‑standing priority for the team.
+In 2015, Victoria Stevens joined from specialist broker finnCap, followed by Matthew Tonge, who has been with Liontrust since 2003 and previously headed the trading desk.
+The team has continued to expand with the additions of Alex Wedge in 2020, Natalie Bell, who moved internally from the Stewardship team in 2022, and Alexander Game, who joined from Unicorn in May 2024.
+The most recent member, Bobby Powar, arrived in September 2024 to work alongside Mr Wedge on the global smaller companies strategy.

 Investment Philosophy & Process Overview